 There is no ‘gay village’ in Tel Aviv.
 The scene is embedded into the city’s culture with gay venues scattered all over town.
 There is something for everyone when it comes to partying.

 In addition to specifically gay venues, many regular bars and clubs will host occasional ‘gay nights’.
 This is a late-night city.
-Most bars will not get busy until midnight and dance parties start to fill up from 2am onwards.
+Most Gay Bars will not get busy until midnight and dance parties start to fill up from 2am onwards.

 Tel Aviv has a few steamy gay saunas and cruising areas.
 Guys holding hands on the street is quite acceptable.
 The freedom to have fun and be fabulous makes this vibrant city a great place for gay tourists.

-The Ben Gurion International Airport (TLV) is a world-class airport and has one of the world’s largest duty-free shopping malls – and generally recognised as one of the most secure in the world.
+The Ben Gurion International Airport (TLV) is a world-class airport and has one of the world’s largest duty-free shopping malls.
+It is generally recognised as one of the most secure in the world.
 Most European, Middle Eastern and many Asian airlines offer direct flights.

 The airport is located 15km from the city near the town of Lod.
-Metered taxis are available 24 hours and are the most convenient way to get to city center, with a typical fare of 120 NIS (around $30).
+You can take a train direct from the airport to the city which costs between 11-15 NIS.
+Metered taxis are available 24 hours and are the most convenient way to get to city center, with a typical fare in the area of 120 NIS (around $30).
+An alternative to expensive taxis is the sherut, a shared taxi service unique to Israel which pairs people up who are going the same way.
+You can take a sherut into the city centre of Tel Aviv and to further away destinations across the country.

 Taxi – The easiest way to commute in the city.
 Taxis are obligated to use a meter – insist that it is turned on.
 Tipping is not expected.
 In addition to normal taxis, there are 6-12 person van-sized taxis that supplement some bus routes.
 This alternative is often faster, slightly cheaper, and more frequent than taking a bus.